Categories

 • Care Level: Medium Difficulty

-• Origin: Texas, Mexico, Michigan, Ohio, Pennsylvania in the U.S., Morocco, Puerto Rico
+• Origin: United States, Mexico, Morocco, Puerto Rico

-This fish is highly popular in the fishing world as the sport of game fishers.
+This fish is highly popular in the fishing world and commonly caught and kept for food.
 However, they are also great pets when they can be accommodated with the right tank size (a minimum of 50 gallons) and tank mates like the peaceful koi fish!

-Redear sunfish have a few variations like the Pumpkin Seed Sunfish and the Green Sunfish, but generally, they are a narrow type of fish with green, black, or gray bodies.
+Redear sunfish get their name from the dark spot behind their gills that is lined with a sliver of orange or red coloration.
+They have a few variations like the Pumpkin Seed Sunfish and the Green Sunfish, but generally, they are a narrow type of fish with green, black, or gray bodies.
 Sometimes these are highlighted by brighter orange or red markings.
 The speckles on their skin and the spikiness of their fins contrast beautifully with the more streamlined or vibrant koi.

 In addition, redear sunfish are not energetic in the daytime, preferring to explore the middle of the tank only at night while coasting in a relaxed state while the sun is up.